Types of Pediatric Dental Emergencies

 Chipped or Fractured Permanent Tooth: Contact your pediatric dentist immediately.
 Quick action can save the tooth, prevent infection and reduce the need for extensive dental treatment.
 Rinse the mouth with water and apply cold compresses to reduce swelling.

-Chipped or Fractured Baby Tooth: Contact your pediatric dentist during business hours.
+Chipped or Fractured Baby Tooth: Contact your kids dentist during business hours.
 This is not usually an emergency, and in most cases, no treatment is necessary.

 Severe Blow to the Head: Take your child to the nearest hospital emergency room immediately.